Simbo-Fekadu/fraud_detection_project/README.md

 Report
 Dive into the full story in report/report.md or report/report.pdf, covering data preprocessing, model evaluation, and SHAP explainability with visualizations.
 Author
-Simbo FekaduSubmitted for Adey Innovations Inc., 29 July 2025
+Simbo Fekadu

-🔍 Explore the code, run the scripts, and join the fight against fraud!
+🔍 Explore the code, view the visuals, and join the fight against fraud!